pgTAP: Unit Testing

 Testing functions

-: Tests that a function is a security definer (that is, asetuid
+function_returns(): Tests that a particular function returns a particular data typeis_definer(): Tests that a function is a security definer (that is, asetuidfunction).

 Resources